What does abuse look like?

 - Do not leave the child alone or unattended.

 - Immediately report the disclosure of abuse to the authorities or call 911 if the child is in imminent danger.

 Where to report suspected abuse, neglect, or exploitation

 All reports of abuse should always be made to your local law enforcement (or 911 if an emergency), child protection (877) 244-0864, or the state’s attorney office for the county the victim resides or is present.
-If the abuse involved an incardinated or lay person representing the diocese, please also contact the Chancellor at (605) 988-3704.
+For abuse or related misconduct involving clergy, religious, or a layperson representing the diocese, please do the following in addition to reporting abuse to authorities:

 Provide the following information when you make your report:

 - The victim’s name, address, date, and place of birth

 - The name and address of the child’s parents, guardian, custodian or responsible persons.